entando/entando-docs/vuepress/docs/tutorials/component-generator/create-plugin-component-generator.md

 ## Setup for Blueprint Dev mode

-1. Install JHipster `npm install -g generator-jhipster`
+1. Install JHipster `npm install -g generator-jhipster@6.9.1`

 2. Clone the entando blueprint project to a location of your choice `git clone`